rails/rails/guides/source/testing.md

 ### Implementing a System Test

-Next a system test will be added to the blog application.
-This example will demonstrate how to write a system test by visiting the index page and creating a new blog article.
+This section will demonstrate how to add a system test to your application, which tests a visit to the index page to create a new blog article.

 If you used the scaffold generator, a system test skeleton was automatically created for you.
 If you didn't use the scaffold generator, start by creating a